cloudify-examples/drupal-blueprint/README.md

 # drupal-blueprint
 A Drupal blueprint for OpenStack and Hybrid Cloud (OpenStack and vSphere)

-This blueprint enables ypu to deploy, configure, monitor, heal and scale a Drupal 7 on OpenStack and on Hybrid Cloud (OpenStack and vSphere).
+This blueprint enables ypu to deploy, configure, monitor, heal and scale a Drupal 7 on OpenStack and on Hybrid Cloud (OpenStack and vSphere). <br>
-Once installed, Cloudify enables you to perform Day-2 operations on your live environments.
+Once installed, Cloudify enables you to perform Day-2 operations on your live environments. <br>
-It contains healing and scaling groups, thus your can E.G :  Apply patches, invoke security updates etc.
+E.G :  Apply patches, invoke security updates etc. <br>

 * Prerequisites

-** An Ubuntu 14.04 image id from your OpenStack account and from your vSphere account ** An flavor image id of your choice from your OpenStack account
+** An Ubuntu 14.04 image id from your OpenStack account and from your vSphere account <br>
+** An flavor image id of your choice from your OpenStack account <br>

 * Tested Version (Most recent Cloudify version must be among them.)